 The Church considers emerging adults to be those persons in their late teens, twenties, and thirties who represent diverse cultural, racial, ethnic, educational, vocational, social, political, and spiritual backgrounds.
 They are university students, working professionals; they are single, married, divorced, or widowed; they are with or without children; they are people on a journey to know the Lord.

-Diocesan support for young adult ministry is shared within the Secretariat for Laity, Family, and Life because it requires interdisciplinary approaches that involve youth, adult, family, campus, and inculturation ministries.
+Diocesan support for young adult ministry is shared within the Secretariat for Laity, Family, and Life because it requires interdisciplinary approaches that involve youth, adult, family, and campus ministries.